-A whole-of-government focus on making housing affordability and supply a key responsibility of Government is crucial to making housing more affordable.
+A whole-of-government focus on making housing affordability and supply a key responsibility of Government is crucial to making housing more affordable and ensuring it does not become more unaffordable for Tasmanians.

 We acknowledge the Government has committed to 10,000 additional homes by 2035 with the housing affordability crisis having an impact at all price points in the market.